jharris1993/micropython-gigglebot/PUSH_REQUIREMENTS.md

 When pushes are done on other branches, nothing gets deployed anywhere, but the build can still fail if:
 1. There are compilation errors in the firmware build - which is a good way to see if changing something in the code breaks the build.
 1. The changelog is not updated to the next version.

+## Avoiding the CI Build

+If you wish to skip the build on a commit, just add to its commit message `[ci skip]`.
+Note that in case multiple commits are pushed together, the skip command is effective only if it is present in the commit message of the HEAD commit.